Deep cleaning the kitchen a few times per year is a necessity. But are you forgetting these commonly missed messes around your kitchen?

 Outside: The outside of the cabinets also start to get some grimy build-up, especially the ones near the stovetop.
 And the lower cabinets tend to get food spilled on them every so often.
 Use either a slightly damp rag, or a product called Murphys’s Oil that was recommended to us by our builder.
 If you use a cleaner, make sure to read the instructions and check that it’s ok to use on your cabinet material.

 Handles & Cabinet Pulls

 Think about how often you are grabbing the handle to your pantry doors or the pulls for your silverware drawer.
 Are your hands clean every time?
-I’ve read that some of the dirtiest things we touch every day are things like door handles, phones, remotes, mouse and keyboard, etc. Those things we touch daily but hardly ever sanitize.
+I’ve read that some of the dirtiest things we touch every day are things like door handles, phones, remotes, mouse and keyboard, etc. Those are things we touch daily but hardly ever sanitize.

 I know, cleaning the baseboards is never a fun job.
-I hate it, it’s so hard on my back, but it’s necessary, especially in the kitchen.
+I hate it.
+It’s so hard on my back.
+But it’s necessary, especially in the kitchen.
 When I do my weekly vacuuming, I try to get as close to the cabinets and baseboards as possible, but it’s not perfect.
 A couple of times per year I get out the hose on the vacuum and go along the baseboards in the entire house.